eSentire-Labs/LLM-Gateway/README.md

 The react app is located at [./frontend/src/src/App.js](/frontend/src/src/App.js)

 Only run the front end only if you have another llm gateway proxy configured already.
-Otherewise, the chat app will be pointing at a non existant proxy url and will not work.
+Otherwise, the chat app will be pointing at a non-existent proxy url and will not work.

 Alternately, you could configure LLM_GATEWAY_URL to point to an existing public LLM endpoint, such as ```https://api.openai.com/v1/chat/completions```, then uncomment the token fields in the UI and allow users to pass public LLM tokens directly through the UI.